-Save the check.
-Click Check to test the check.
+Click Check to test if the check is working.

 Setting a soft minimum ensures that the dataset is built, while warning us if there is a problem.
 On the other hand, setting a (hard) minimum would throw an error.

-Now we need to display the check.
-Navigate to the Checks tab and select to display the Minimum new customers check if necessary.
+Navigate to the Checks tab, and select to display the Minimum new customers check if necessary.